fasiha/ebisu/README.md

 - `tnow`, the actual time since last quiz that this quiz was administered, and
 - optionally `tback`, the time horizon for the updated model (defaults to `tnow`).

 and returns a *new* model, representing an updated Beta prior on recall probability, after `tback` time has elapsed since the fact was quizzed.
-It uses [`logsumexp`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.misc.logsumexp.html), which seeks to mitigate loss of precision when subtract in the log-domain, but wraps it inside a helper function `_sub`.
+It uses [`logsumexp`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.misc.logsumexp.html), which seeks to mitigate loss of precision when subtract in the log-domain, but wraps it inside a helper function `_logsubexp`.
+Sometimes though we have two log-domain values and we want to carefully subtract them but get the result in the linear domain: helper function `_subexp` uses the same trick as `logsumexp` but skips the final `log` to keep the result in the linear domain.
 Another helper function finds the Beta distribution that best match a given mean and variance, `_meanVarToBeta`.

 ```py
 # export ebisu/ebisu.py #